 Alright, I know I always tell you how much I love everything I post here.
 Well, I decided when I started Southern Plate that if I didn’t love a recipe, I just wouldn’t post it.
 So I am always telling the truth when I go on and on about how good something is.
-This is different though.
+Grandmama’s Holiday Fruit Salad is different though.
 This fruit salad is my absolute favorite thing in the entire world to eat.
 I adore it.
 I love it.
 As my son said once “This is so good, if it were a girl, I’d marry it!”.
-This fruit salad is soooooooo incredibly good.
-I LIVE for this fruit salad!
+Grandmama’s Holiday Fruit Salad is so incredibly good.

-My grandmother makes it at Thanksgiving and Christmas.
+My grandmother always made it for us at Thanksgiving and Christmas and now that she has gone on to celebrate Thanksgiving with Jesus, this fruit salad holds even more precious memories.
 No other desserts exist for me when this fruit salad is present.
-You can tempt me with creme brulee, tiramisu, carrot cake, even Grandmama’s chocolate pie, but this fruit salad is the beginning and end as far as I am concerned.
+You can tempt me with creme brûlée, tiramisu, carrot cake, even Grandmama’s chocolate pie, but Grandmama’s Holiday Fruit Salad is the beginning and end as far as I am concerned.

 In case you haven’t caught on yet, I REALLY REALLY love THIS fruit salad!

 To make Grandmama’s Holiday Fruit Salad you will need: Apples, Oranges, Seedless Grapes, 3-4 cans fruit cocktail (with juice), 1 Cup sugar, and 6 egg yolks (the yellow part).

 Peel and cut up oranges.
 Cut oranges up over apples and stir so that the orange juice prevents them from browning.

 Cut grapes into halves.
 Place in bowl.

 Pour all of the fruit cocktail into bowl, juice and all.

 Drain juice from bowl of fruit into a sauce pot.

 (you CAN use Splenda in place of sugar here!)